Improve Lives Through Pressure Injury Prevention

 Sunset Medical

-Spring air foam: 1" of 4# foam laminated over 3" of 5# foam with knit nonskid cover
+Laminated foam: 1" of 4# foam laminated over 3" of 5# foam with knit nonskid cover.
+Cushion width should match the wheelchair width.
+Cushion depth should be 2” shorter than the seat to popliteal fossa (upper leg length) length.

 The permanent marker is best able to write directly onto the foam to easily see what to cut.